rdegges/okta.github.io/hugo/content/blog/build-a-cryptocurrency-comparison-site-with-vuejs.md

 ---
 layout: blog_post
+title: 'Build a Cryptocurrency Comparison Site with Vue.js'
 author: rdegges
 date: 2017-09-06T00:00:00Z
-description: In this article you'll learn how to build a simple static website using Vue.js that shows you the current prices of the top 10 cryptocurrencies as well as a lot of other data.
+description: "In this article you'll learn how to build a simple static website using Vue.js that shows you the current prices of the top 10 cryptocurrencies as well as a lot of other data."
-tags:
+tags: [vuejs, javascript, bitcoin, cryptocurrency]
-- vuejs
-- javascript
-- bitcoin
-- cryptocurrency
-title: Build a Cryptocurrency Comparison Site with Vue.js
 tweets:
-- Like cryptocurrencies?
+    - "Like cryptocurrencies?
 Like @vuejs?
-Let's build something fun! <3
+Let's build something fun! <3"
-- Spend your next hour building a fun cryptocurrency website instead of scrolling through twitter
+    - "Spend your next hour building a fun cryptocurrency website instead of scrolling through twitter"
 ---

 [Vue.js][] is a simple JavaScript framework that lets you build dynamic front-end web applications.
 Lots of people compare it to [React][] and [Angular][].